 ClassNK releases new PrimeShip-HULL (HCSR) software

 ClassNK has just released the latest version of its design support software PrimeShip-HULL (HCSR) Ver.7.0.0, developed in response to the IACS Common Structural Rules for Bulk Carriers and Oil Tankers (CSR BC & OT).
-The new version incorporates the latest rule amendments to CSR BC & OT including amendments based on feedback from the industry.
+The new version incorporates the latest rule amendments to CSR BC & OT including amendments based on feedback from the industry, the company said in its release.

 In addition to the incorporation of the latest rule amendments, various functions were also added or improved in the PrimeShip-HULL (HCSR) prescriptive calculation software and direct strength assessment software.